bow-simulation/virtualbow/documents/user-manual/source/appendix-tips-and-tricks.md

 You can use those by clicking either of the buttons on the bottom left.

 It is worth noting that the units only affect how values are shown in the user interface.
-The data in the model and result files is always stored in SI base units, so they can be exchanged with other users who might have different units preferences.
+The data in the model and result files is always stored in SI base units, so they can be exchanged with other users who might have different unit preferences.

 ## Plots